MWeiW/B10-FinalProject/README.md

-# HTW Campus Event and Workshop Hub
+# HTW Campus Event and Workshop Hub - B10 Final Project

 A small front-end web application project for the course Web Application and Software Architecture at HTW Berlin.